 The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC), also known by its French name Centre d’analyse des opérations et déclarations financières du Canada (CANAFE), is the national financial intelligence agency of Canada.
 FINTRAC was established in 2000 under the Proceeds of Crime (Money Laundering) Act and requires financial institutions and other reporting entities to identify and investigate financial crimes.
 FINTRAC is independent from Canada’s law enforcement agencies, police services, and other government entities, but is authorized to contact them and disclose financial intelligence.
 The agency reports to the Minister of Finance, who in turn reports to Canada’s Parliament.

 In 2001, FINTRAC’s authority was expanded to include the disclosure of financial intelligence related to terrorist financing to other Canadian intelligence and law enforcement agencies.
-In 2006, FINTRAC’s authority was further expanded to include enhanced client identification, record-keeping and reporting, the establishment of a registry of money services businesses and foreign exchange dealers, and to assess monetary penalties for such entities that fail to register as MSBs in accordance with the regulations.
+In 2006, FINTRAC’s authority was further expanded to include enhanced client identification, record-keeping and reporting, the establishment of a registry of money services businesses and foreign exchange dealers, and to assess monetary penalties for such entities that fail to register as MSBs in accordance with the anti-money laundering in Canada regulations.

 FINTRAC conducts the following activities:

 - Enhancing public awareness and understanding of money laundering and terrorist financing;

 - Ensuring the compliance of reporting entities (REs) with the legislation and regulations;

 - Receiving financial transaction reports and voluntary information in accordance with the legislation and regulations;